jayhjlee/react-elements/README.md

-# react-web-elements
+# re-webelems

-Package for various elements that can be used in React.
+Package for various web elements that can be used in React.